The Best Lighting for Webcams and Videos

 Whether you have the best camera on the market, or you’re using your internal webcam on your phone or computer, it’s no doubt that good lighting makes all the difference in the picture quality.
 Finding the best lighting for webcam videos will instantly elevate the quality of your videos, making them looking higher resolution and more professional.

 Poor lighting produces images and videos that are dark, granular, and shadowy, typically hiding the main subject.
-On the other hand, good lighting creates a picture that is clear, crisp, has consistent coloring, and illuminates the primary subject.
-Take a look at the example below, these videos were both recorded using my computer’s internal webcam.
+On the other hand, good light for video recording creates a picture that is clear, crisp, has consistent coloring, and illuminates the primary subject.
+Take a look at the example below, these videos were both recorded using the same computer’s internal webcam.
 In addition, they were captured from a similar angle and perspective.
 The only difference here is the light source – and as you can see, it makes a pretty big difference.